 NOTE: This calendar is subject to change at any time prior to or during an academic term due to emergencies or causes beyond the reasonable control of the college including severe weather, loss of utility services, or orders by federal or state agencies.
+Safety drills are scheduled for August 29 and 30 and January 30 and 31.
 Check the Jackson State Web site www.jscc.edu for any updates.

-What We Stand For
+What We Stand For Mission

-Mission